LawSense Managing Student Disability – Denying Enrolment, Implementing Adjustments & Discipline

 12.00 LawSense Welcome

-12.10 Declining Enrolment of a Student with A Disability – Examining Unjustifiable Hardship, Declining for Non-Disclosure and Options for “Conditional” Enrolment
+12.10 Denying Enrolment of a Student with a Disability and Examining Options for “Conditional” Enrolment

-• Reviewing the current laws affecting enrolment of students with a disability in schools and potential reform
+• Reviewing the current laws affecting enrolment of students with a disability in schools including the requirement to provide reasonable adjustments

 • Examining when you can decline enrolment for unjustifiable hardship.
 What is ’unjustifiable’?

-• factoring in limitations on resources as a result of already supporting a number of students with a disability
+• limited resources, including limitations on resources as a result of already supporting a number of students with a disability

 Disability Emerging After a Place Offered but Prior to Commencement